lottege/heuristieken_smartgrid/README.md

 ## Prerequisites
 The packages used in this project are:
 - mathplotlib.pyplot is a library which produces figures in a variety of formats, helps to represent the way the houses are                             connected to the batteries in a plot.
-To install matplotlib.pyplot, type the following in your terminal:
+To install matplotlib.pyplot, type the following in your terminal: python -mpip install -U pip python -mpip install -U matplotlib

 # Algorithms
 The following algorithms are set up to retrieve the most optimal solution: